 Application of Linearity Assumption to Calculate Direct Material Cost

 The cost of materials and labor influences the cost of production.
-An equation of calculating the cost of production using specified values for materials and labor cost is derived.
+An equation for calculating the cost of production using specified values for materials and labor costs is derived.

 The equation helps to project future costs of production under various scenarios.

 Perfectly linear cost-variable relationships are very few.
 But when the relationship is approximately linear, the least-squares regression line is calculated.
-The line best approximates the relationship of the variables.
+The line best approximates the relationship between the variables.

 A linear function for estimating costs could give incorrect values.
 For accurate estimates in financial decisions, businesses use many approximation methods for estimating costs.

-There are no Generally Accepted Accounting principles on doing a cost report for a process.
+There are no Generally Accepted Accounting Principles for doing a cost report for a process.
 Various ways of presenting the information with similar results are used.